 If you plan on using the video’s screengrab or a still image as its thumbnail on YouTube, then let me stop that ridiculous thought right here!
 A video is continuously in motion, and when you take an image out of a moving picture, you’ll either get a weird expression of the characters, or it will be a blurry thumbnail.
 Both of the scenarios are a big no-no!
-If it’s a video of a recipe, click a good picture of the final/product/service.
+If it’s a recipe video, click a good picture of the final/product/service.
 Using a high-quality image will increase the clicks on your videos.

 2. Extreme content

-Having some relevant text on your thumbnail is a must as it gives a tad bit additional information about the video.
-Now, could you not go on adding text on it?
+Having some relevant text on your thumbnail is a must as it gives a tad bit of additional information about the video.
+Now, could you not go on adding text to it?
 Thumbnail is meant to be an image and not whitespace in a newspaper; leave something for its curiosity.

-You can add a concise title, and if it’s absolutely necessary, then a small subtitle-like text would do.
-For instance, if you are reviewing a product and the title of the video is Product XYZ: Is it worth it?’ don’t add ‘Yes, it is worth it’ in the thumbnail anywhere.
+You can add a concise title, and if it’s necessary, then a small subtitle-like text would do.
+For instance, if you are reviewing a product and the video’s title is Product XYZ: Is it worth it?’ don’t add ‘Yes, it is worth it’s in the thumbnail anywhere.

 3. Too small text